mayunk264/assignment4-collaborators/README.md

 # assignment4-collaborators

-Research Question: - Is there a relationship between tourists' preferred destination and the level of crime in Australia?
+Research Question: - Is there a relationship between the level of crime in Australia and tourism?

 - Crime:
   Varsha --> focus on crime trends around the world